WillPower3309/awesome-dotfiles/README.md

 + `xbacklight`: Controls display brightness, which the control of has been mapped to brightness keys in keys.lua

 ### Fonts You Should Install ###
-+ `SF-Text`: System font used by macOS, iOS, and watchOS.
++ `SF Text`: System font used by macOS, iOS, and watchOS.
 Used in this config as the WM font.
 Also used as font for firefox
 + `Fira Code`: Great monospaced font with ligature support, used in terminal and text editors

 <a name="installation"></a>